verdanmahmood/django-formfieldset/README.rst

   - render as ``TABLE``
   - render as ``UL``

-- Templates are class variables
+- Template strings are class attributes
 - Overrides nothing in ``django.forms.Form``